2004-2007 1000RR Gearing Info

 My absolute favorite is 15/42 for street duty & 15/43 handles most of my track time lately.
 Per my gearing calculator the 15/42 combo puts the top speed of the bike right at about 165mph & let's be honest that is way more than anybody needs for a streetbike.
 I mean you can't get up to 165mph on most racetracks here & it's certainly not prudent to be trying it on public roads.
-Of the gearing combo's I have tried this one also helped the most with the driveline lash problem I have been experiencing.
-The only drawback is that it does make the speedometer error even greater so some sort of speedo recalibrator might be in order unless your bike is track only like mine is currently.
+The only drawback is that the 15/42 does make the speedometer error even greater so some sort of speedo recalibrator might be in order unless your bike is track only like mine is currently.

 A good alternative would be the 16/42 combo as it is the cheaper & easier to install since you only have to buy the new 42t rear sprocket & not an additional front sprocket too.
 You could go up another tooth maybe even 2 on the rear, but you also have to consider that each time you go up a tooth in the rear it requires you to move the rear tire closer to the swingarm to get sufficient chain slack & eventually the rear tire will rub on the swingarm or hugger.